facebook/react/scripts/release/README.md

 This script prompts for new (stable) release versions for each public package and updates the package contents (both `package.json` and inline version numbers) to match.
 It also updates inter-package dependencies to account for the new versions.

-Next release have already been tested but it is still a good idea to **manually test and verify a release** before publishing to ensure that e.g. version numbers are correct.
+"Next" releases have already been tested but it is still a good idea to **manually test and verify a release** before publishing to ensure that e.g. version numbers are correct.
 Upon completion, this script prints manual testing instructions.

 #### Example usage
 To promote the "next" release `0.0.0-241c4467e` (aka commit [241c4467e](https://github.com/facebook/react/commit/241c4467e)) to stable: